Rubber Band Ligation:

 Haemorrhoidectomy is a surgical procedure to remove large or prolapsed haemorrhoids.

-It is often recommended for severe cases (grades 3 and 4) or when other treatments
+It is often recommended for severe cases (grades 3 and 4) or when other treatments of haemorrhoids

 fail.
 During the procedure, the haemorrhoids are excised using a scalpel, scissors,